 Make sure to only visit Kaeng Khut Ku in dry season from November to May.
-Colorful boulders are then exposed that are completely submerged when water levels are high.
-Also, the presence of a, normally submerged, small Island in the middle of the river forces the water to go around it and accelerate.
-You can make a day of it if you decide to take a boat tour and have your lunch in one of the traditional river bank restaurants.
+That’s when colorful boulders in and along the river are exposed.
+In rainy season, when water levels are high, these boulders are completely submerged and therefor not visible.
+Likewise with the small Island in the middle of the river.
+Low water levels force the water to go around and accelerate in the process.
+You can make a day of it if you decide to do a boat tour.
+Maybe even have lunch in one of the traditional river bank restaurants.

 Do not skimp on travel insurance!
 Keep in mind that you’re a million miles away from professional and reliable health care.
 Any serious injury or ailment will almost certainly involve costly medical transport to Bangkok.

-Make sure to cover your medical care abroad that includes evacuations and repatriation.
-Also include adventure sports and activities, even if you’re only hiking or renting a scooter.
+Make sure to cover your medical care abroad that includes evacuation and repatriation.
+Also include adventure sports and activities, even if you’re just hiking or renting a scooter.